python-zk/kazoo/docs/basic_usage.rst

     children = zk.get_children("/my/favorite/node", watch=my_func)

-Kazoo includes a higher level API that watches for data and children modifications thats easier to use as it doesn't require re-setting the watch every time the event is triggered.
+Kazoo includes a higher level API that watches for data and children modifications that's easier to use as it doesn't require re-setting the watch every time the event is triggered.
 It also passes in the data and :class:`~kazoo.client.ZnodeStat` when watching a node or the list of children when watching a nodes children.
 Watch functions registered with this API will